Tomlora/Tomlora/README.md

 ### Hi there 👋

-:dart: I’m currently learning Python, Jupyter, tensorflow, keras, scikit_learn, SQL, GIT, FastAPI and Streamlit
+:dart: I’m currently learning Python, tensorflow, keras, scikit_learn, SQL, GIT, FastAPI and Streamlit

 :kite: You can find all my personal and student projects here